 Young Adults with Cancer

-If you are a young adult at any part of the cancer journey, we want to provide resources that are tailored just for you.
-We want to address the unique challenges and concerns you may have.
-We know that every person’s experience with cancer is different and we recognize you have choices and decisions to make.
-We are here to help you navigate what is right for you.
+If you are a young adult at any part of the cancer journey, we provide resources that are tailored just for you.
+We address your unique challenges and concerns because we know every person’s experience with cancer is different.
+We recognize you have choices and decisions to make, so we help you determine what is right for you.
 We want you to feel well informed and well supported.

-- Identify barriers, unique challenges, and perspectives of young adults with cancer
+- Identify barriers, unique challenges and perspectives of young adults with cancer